powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

   manhole floor involve a voltage divider of the voltage from the conductor to remote earth.

+* The saved cases are specific to the browser session that you are using.
+If you switch to another browser (from Chrome to Firefox for example), your cases won't be available.
+You will have to export from your original session then import the cases into the new session to make those cases available.

 ## Reducing touch potentials

 To protect against these touch voltages, two approaches are available: bonding